CxELabs/M365HOL/instructions.md

     >|Policy Name| **Protect SSN documents in sensitive site**|
     >|Files matching all of the following| **remove the filters** |
     >|Apply to| **selected folder**|
-    >:memo: Here, select the **Shared Documents** folder from the default SharePoint site.

     !IMAGE[Policy filter](\Media\info-filter.png "Policy filter")